-Director José Pinheiro’s robust 1985 French action crime thriller film Cop’s Honour [Parole de Flic] is produced by and stars Alain Delon in his welcome return to action films after more personal dramatic films.
+French film director José Pinheiro’s tense and robust 1985 French action crime thriller film Cop’s Honour [Parole de Flic] is produced by and stars Alain Delon in his welcome return to crime films after some more personal dramatic films.

-The original screenplay by Philippe Setbon was turned into the film’s script by Frédéric H Fajardie, which was then edited by Pinheiro and Delon.
+A number of hands were at work on the screenplay, inevitably including those of the producer/star.
+The original screenplay by Philippe Setbon was first turned into the film’s script by Frédéric H Fajardie, which was then edited into the final screenplay by Pinheiro and Delon.

 It is shot in and around Lyons and in the People’s Republic of Congo for the African scenes.

-It was a big hit in France, and a sequel followed: Ne réveillez pas un flic qui dort (1988).
+It was a big success in France, and a sequel followed: Ne réveillez pas un flic qui dort (1988).

 It was released in France on 21 August 1985 and in the UK in 1987 as Cop’s Honour.

-The cast are Alain Delon as Daniel Pratt, Jacques Perrin as Stéphane Reiner, Fiona Gélin as Sabine Clément, Éva Darlan as Dominique Reiner, Jean-François Stévenin as Sylvain Dubor, Stéphane Ferrara as Abel Salem, Vincent Lindon as Dax, Dominique Valera as Brice, and Jean-Yve Chatelais as Remy.
+The cast are Alain Delon as Daniel Pratt, Jacques Perrin as Stéphane Reiner, Fiona Gélin as Sabine Clément, Éva Darlan as Dominique Reiner, Jean-François Stévenin as Sylvain Dubor, Stéphane Ferrara as Abel Salem, Vincent Lindon as Dax, Dominique Valera as Brice, and Jean-Yves Chatelais

 French national boxing champion and actor Stéphane Ferrara (born 25 December 1956), who has been in more than 60 films since 1982, had just appeared in Jean-Luc Godard’s Détective (1985).